 Spoiler alert: you are an overgrown child if you need a spoiler alert.
-Are you heartbroken to have read about which character Negan killed in The Walking Dead?
+Are you heartbroken to have read something revealing about the new 'Star Wars'?
 Still want to avoid reading about the Titanic because you haven’t got round to seeing the James Cameron film, and don’t want to know what happens to the boat at the end?
-Yes – the struggle is real.
+Yes – the struggle is real

-There was widespread devastation across the internet last week when an episode of Game of Thrones was leaked early.
+There was widespread devastation across the internet earlier this year when an episode of Game of Thrones was leaked early.
 One fan summed up the mood by tweeting: “Get these Game of Thrones spoilers off my timeline!”

 But great telly, or great narrative in any medium, isn’t just a ghost train where things pop out and make you jump.
 Film and TV is about amazing writing, performances, set design, atmosphere, cinematography.
 You know: creativity.
 It’s pretty crass to fixate on the A/B/C of what happens next.
 Yet this obsession with plots details is all-consuming.
 Last year a headline read: “Fans left feeling shocked, betrayed after Emmys montage reveals spoilers.”
 Shocked.
 Betrayed.
 All because of some TV clips from that year, most from shows that had already ended?